LACROIX

 “Innovation is not something that can be pronounced.
 A manager cannot suddenly say, ‘This company is now innovative’ and expect to see things actually change.
 It cannot be decreed from the top: instead it must be the result of the work of the company as a whole, in each of its components and in its processes.”
 Vincent Bedouin in ‘Impactful Transformations: Stories of Successful Change’ by Helmut Reisinger, CEO at Orange Business Services.

-Discover the key factors for accelerating innovation within your company through the eyes and the experience of three employees.
+Discover the key factors for accelerating innovation within your company through the eyes and the experience of employees.

 Unleash employee audacity!